-Turn off the heat and turn on the spigot to start emptying the outfit water into the sink.
+After I leave the tomatoes to sit in the unit for one hour, I turn on the spigot to start emptying the outfit water into the sink.
 Use the Vacola tongs to remove the jars from the outfit.
 Place the jars onto a wooden board.
-Using a teatowel, press down onto the center of the jars to consolidate the vacuum seal.
+Using a tea towel, press down onto the center of the jars to consolidate the vacuum seal.
 Leave the jars as they are for around 18 hours with the clips on.
 Sometimes I forget to remove the clips for a few days.
 No harm done.
 During this time, the jars will cool right down, forming a nice vacuum seal.
 Remove the clips and label the jars.
+I always date my produce.
 Don’t rip off the clips – slide them off so they do not disturb the vacuum sealed lid.
 Store in a cool, dark place.

 Here are some other preserves I have in my pantry at the moment.
 Roasted red peppers on the left.
 Corn relish, followed by roasted red pepper and capers.
 On the right, a nice Italian style antipasto pickle.

 The sky is the limit with preserving.
 Why buy value added, ready made food when you can preserve at home?
 Honestly, in this day and age with our cost of living and with approximately 3 million Australians living beneath the poverty line, home preserving should be the focus of many households.